 You can clean the rack itself using a rag without any issue.
 But be sure to take out the components before doing that.

 Maintaining a mining rig is a tedious process.
 Maintaining your mining rig is not only about cleaning your rig and keeping it cool.
 But it is also about effectively maintaining the mining room and the software too.

 - Clean your mining rig at least twice a month to keep it tidy.
 This not only helps in the aesthetics department but can also make your rig run significantly cooler.
 Dust particles get lodged inside the hardware and work somewhat like insulators.
 That is why it can make your rig run very hot.

 - You can install dust filters in the ventilation system to trap the particles.
 This way you can reduce the cleaning needs significantly.

 - Always take care of the mining room.
 Make sure it is clean too.

-- If you have been using your rig for a while now then you should also change the thermal paste or grease.
-Nowadays it is extremely easy to take apart GPUs and apply the new thermal compound.
+- If you have been using your rig for a while now, you should also change the thermal paste or grease.
+Nowadays, it is straightforward to take apart GPUs and apply the new thermal compound.
 You will have to use rubbing alcohol to clean the residue left from the dried out thermal paste.

-- You should also take care of the system and software.
-Always make sure to update the drivers, malware programs, and the mining software.
+- It would be best if you also took care of the system and software.
+Always make sure to update the drivers, malware programs, and mining software.
 You should also keep track of any kind of issues the system is exhibiting.